Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Introduction

 In the special case when the target proportion of units being assigned to each of the treatments does not vary across strata, we also consider two other regression-based estimators of the LATE.
 Section \ref{sec:SFE} proposes an estimator of the LATE based on the ``strata fixed effects'' IV linear regression, i.e., a linear regression of the outcome on indicators for all strata and the treatment decision, where the latter is instrumented with the treatment assignment.
 In turn, Section \ref{sec:2STT} proposes an estimator of the LATE based on a ``two sample regression'' IV linear regression, i.e., a linear regression of the outcome on a constant and the treatment decision, where the latter is instrumented by the treatment assignment.
 We show that the LATE estimators produced by both of these regressions are asymptotically normal, and we characterize their asymptotic variances in terms of primitives of the problem.
 We show how to estimate the corresponding standard errors and generate asymptotically exact hypothesis tests by relying on results from the fully saturated regression.

 Sections \ref{sec:SAT}, \ref{sec:SFE}, and \ref{sec:2STT} characterize the asymptotic variance of the three regression-based IV estimators of the LATE in terms of the primitive parameters of the problem.
 This allows us to understand how the parameters of the RCT with CAR affect the standard errors.
 In principle, this information can be used to propose strategies to minimize the asymptotic variance of the LATE estimator of a hypothetical RCT, possibly with the aid of data from a pilot RCT.
 We consider this RCT design problem in Section \ref{sec:optim}, and we establish several interesting results.
-First, we show that it is optimal to use a CAR method that imposes the highest possible level of ``balance'' on the treatment assignment within each stratum, such as stratified block randomization.\footnote{This finding extends the results obtained by \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019} to the case of imperfect compliance.} Within this class of CAR methods, our second result in Section \ref{sec:optim} establishes that the asymptotic variance of the estimators of the LATE cannot increase when the collection of strata becomes finer.
-To the best of our knowledge, this is a new finding in this literature even when there is perfect compliance.
-In addition, we show how to use the data from a pilot RCT to estimate the asymptotic variance that would result from using a finer set of strata in a hypothetical RCT.
+First, we show that it is optimal to use a CAR method that imposes the highest possible level of ``balance'' on the treatment assignment within each stratum, such as stratified block randomization.\footnote{This finding extends the results obtained by \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019} to the case of imperfect compliance.} Within this class of CAR methods, our second result in Section \ref{sec:optim} establishes that the asymptotic variance of the estimators of the LATE cannot increase when the collection of strata becomes finer.\footnote{See \cite{bai:2022} for analogous results in the context of perfect compliance.} In addition, we show how to use the data from a pilot RCT to estimate the asymptotic variance that would result from using a finer set of strata in a hypothetical RCT.
 Our third and final result in Section \ref{sec:optim} provides an expression for the optimal treatment propensity in a hypothetical RCT in terms of its primitive parameters.
 To exploit this result in practice, we provide a consistent estimator of the optimal treatment propensity based on data from a pilot version of the RCT.